-If faculty or staff members find personal property on campus, the property should be turned over to the Cashiers Office for placement in the unclaimed property box.
+If faculty or staff members find personal property on campus, the property should be turned over to the Cashiers Office located in the Buescher Hall lobby for placement in the unclaimed property box.
 They should check this box whenever they lose property.
 The loss of personal or College property of value should be reported to the Director of Facilities.
 In some instances, it may be necessary to file a police report.